Patrick Mahomes' megabucks, 10-year deal is a reminder that American sports are flush with cash

 That’s right.
 I’ve been here more than 30 years.
 I know that Minnesotans will claim a connection to any athlete with a tenuous local connection, even if that athlete merely drove at high speed through Luverne or Grand Portage.

-The news on Mahomes’ 10-year, $505 million contract emerged first on the Twitter feed of a liquor store employee in Kansas City, who sold six bottles of Dom Perignon to Kansas City Chiefs’ executives and correctly presumed that the celebration was connected to the quarterback.
+The news on Mahomes’ 10-year, $503 million contract emerged first on the Twitter feed of a Kansas City liquor store employee, who sold six bottles of Dom Perignon to Chiefs executives and correctly presumed that the celebration was connected to the quarterback.

 Twice, the late Dark Star broke big news in the Twin Cities — once before he became a local media figure.
 A conversation at a bar led him to call into a radio station to correctly state that Bud Grant would be returning to coach the Vikings.
 And when Chuck Knoblauch was lobbying for a long-term contract, Dark Star wound up mediating between Knoblauch and the Twins, resulting in a five-year, $30 million contract and a lot of inside information.